Broderick-Westrope/goenums/README.md

 goenums is a powerful command-line tool designed to generate type-safe Go enums with rich features such as string representations and JSON (de)serialization.
 Unlike traditional iota-based enums, goenums provides a more robust and flexible approach to using enums in Go, enhancing code safety and developer convenience.

-This repository was forked from [zarldev/goenums](https://github.com/zarldev/goenums).
+This repository was originally forked from [zarldev/goenums](https://github.com/zarldev/goenums).
+It adds support for YAML configuration files and leverages the [iancoleman/strcase](https://github.com/iancoleman/strcase) package, amongst other small improvements.

 ## Features